 Rapper Young Thug set to go on trial for gang conspiracy

-New York (AFP) – A sprawling gang conspiracy trial involving US rapper Young Thug is expected to begin Monday, with prosecutors alleging the Atlanta artist's record label to be a front for a crime ring.
+New York (AFP) – The American rapper Young Thug was set to go on trial Monday on charges that his record label is a front for a crime ring.

-The indictment shook the rap world in Atlanta -- a nexus of hip hop for years and where Young Thug is considered among the industry's most impactful figures forging contemporary rap's sound.
+The indictment shook the rap world in Atlanta -- long a nexus of hip-hop, where Young Thug is considered among the industry's most impactful figures, one who forged contemporary rap's sound.

-Georgia prosecutors hit all defendants with conspiring to violate the state's criminal racketeering law, which is modeled off the federal RICO Act.
+Georgia prosecutors hit all the defendants with conspiring to violate the state's criminal racketeering law, which is modeled on the federal RICO Act.

-In its early days, that statute was used to go after the mob, and more recently it took down the disgraced R&B singer R. Kelly for sex crimes.
+In its early days, that statute was used to go after the mob, and more recently to take down the disgraced R&B singer R. Kelly for sex crimes.

 Alleged individual crimes supporting the YSL conspiracy charge include murder, assault, carjacking, drug dealing and theft.